-During the first session of the 106th Congress, several bills were introduced that could affect environmental cleanup at military facilities.
-While it appears unlikely that such legislation will receive further consideration in the second session, similar issues may possibly be addressed next year in the 107th Congress.
-Among the legislation considered in the first session, four Superfund reform bills would alter the process for selecting cleanup remedies at National Priorities List (NPL) sites, and any changes would apply to all defense sites not on the NPL as well.
-Another bill would clarify requirements for federal compliance with all hazardous waste cleanup laws.
-Additional legislation would authorize further rounds of military base closings and possibly create the need to accelerate environmental cleanup at such facilities prior to transferring them to other uses.
+During the 106th Congress, several bills were considered which could have affected environmental cleanup at military facilities.
+While this legislation was not enacted prior to adjournment, similar bills may possibly be introduced in the 107th Congress.
+Among the legislation considered, but not enacted, in the 106th Congress, four Superfund reform bills would have altered the process for selecting cleanup remedies at National Priorities List (NPL) sites, and any changes would have applied to all defense sites not on the NPL as well.
+Another bill would have clarified requirements for federal compliance with all hazardous waste cleanup laws.
+Additional legislation would have authorized further rounds of military base closings and possibly created the need to accelerate environmental cleanup at such facilities prior to transferring them to other uses.
 Each of these bills is discussed below.